ZacVND/FYP/README.md

 | **Outcome Measure**        |                    the mean iop                   |
 | **Result of Intervention** |           22.3+/-6.3 to 14.0+/-3.7 mm hg          |
 | **Result of Comparison**   |           23.3+/-7.3 to 14.5+/-2.5 mm hg          |

+The top row bold by default in Github Markdown, therefore it is left as empty as a workaround to achieve this look.

 ## Requirements ##
 **General**